USAvian/USAvian/README.md

 ## About
 This project was born from unsuccessful attempts at trying to build mental maps of what groups, cooperatives, federal agencies are "doing" or proposing bird conservation.
-We will design a database to inform a visualization (map) of this network.
+We are designing a database which will inform a visualization (map) of this complex network.

 The database will be interoperable with the USGS Biogeographic Information System, which can then be easily incorporated into the visualization scheme used under this system (e.g. see visualizations at [maps.usgs.gov](maps.usgs.gov) for  examples).
+The database will be spatially, temporally, and taxonomically subsettable such that end users can identify network connections and components relevant to their needs.

 ## Expected Benefits
 __Connecting Science and Decision Makers__.
 Many researchers are producing science which is relevant, and in some cases can directly inform, avian conservation or management.
 However, unless the researcher is (a) funded by the relevant stakeholder(s) or (b) is hyperaware of the potential stakeholders, their science may not be consumed by stakeholders until they come across the published science.
 Even if the consumer finds this published research, they must then digest and translate the science published.
 This project has the potential to serve as a middle-person.
 That is, a researcher who is interested in efficiently disseminating their work might identify potential stakeholders based on taxonomic, spatial, or temporal attributes in the database.